CHAPTER 21: Second Coming

 He removed his gloves and rubbed his hands together to warm them before sitting down across her.

-“‘Too pretty,’ makes sense, my daughter attracts the wrong type of attention.”
+“‘Yes,’” he said thoughtfully, “that makes sense to me, my daughter also attracts the wrong type of attention.”

 Her expression was blank.